Catalan Opening: 1.d4 Nf6 2.c4...... 6.Qxc4

 History and Notable Players

 It arises from the Catalan Opening: 1.d4 Nf6 2.c4...
 5.Qa4+.
-Among the most prolific practitioners on the White side are Giorgio Porreca (3 games), Vassily Smyslov (2 games), Axel Ornstein (1 games).
-On the Black side, notable exponents include Lars Ake Schneider (2 games), Hedinn Steingrimsson (2 games), Svetozar Gligoric (2 games).
+Among the most prolific White practitioners are Giorgio Porreca (3 games), Vassily Smyslov (2 games), Axel Ornstein (1 games).
+Black-side regulars include Lars Ake Schneider (2 games), Hedinn Steingrimsson (2 games), Svetozar Gligoric (2 games).

 Practice on Chessiverse